harryleesan/kubernetes-workshop/README.md

     helm --tiller-namespace your_namespace list
     ```

-## 5.3 Install Bookinfo using 4 helm charts
+## 5.3 Install BookInfo using 4 helm charts

 1. Run the commands below from the `helm-charts` directory.